 A week ago today Digg 4 launched and what a week this has been for Kevin Rose, the Founder and Chief Architect (and at the time of launch, acting CEO) of Digg.com.
 Kevin has been a popular Internet celebrity and someone I follow very closely and blog about often.
 The longer I’ve lived the more I’m finding everything tends to be cyclical.
 Disney calls it the “circle of life” and I think they are onto something.
 In 1990 when Apple was being bailed out by Microsoft, who would have ever thought that in 2010 Apple would be the company everyone talks about and have $40 billion cash in the bank?

-Two weeks ago everyone was blogging (including myself) about Kevin’s iTV rumors being announced at today’s Apple keynote.
-Fast forward two weeks and would you have believed that Kevin Rose would become one of the most despised people to his previously loyal Digg followers?
+I would never have believed that Kevin Rose would become one of the most despised people to his previously loyal Digg followers?
 Just look at the picture below which is a line for a Diggnation live taping which features Kevin Rose and Alex Albrecht where they talk each week about stories they have “dugg” on the “social news website digg.com”.

 One week you are one of the most popular people on the web and the next what seems like a legion of geeks now hate you.
 Easy come, and easy go, but can Digg and Kevin Rose come back from this enormous backlash?
 Digg users are voting up, or digging stories from Reddit.com and the homepage is littered with stories from its competing site.
 The circle of life happens everywhere around you so enjoy the highs and do everything you can to survive the lows.